Viniski/BudgetApp/README.md

 # Budget App by Viniski

-A complete budget application written in React.js.
+A complete budget application written in React.js and Type Script.

 ## :sunglasses: Descriptions